adireddy/adireddy.github.io/_posts/2014-11-20-haxe-access-modifiers-return-types.md

 **Interfaces and Externs:**

 - Default access modifier is `public`.
-- Return type is compulsory for functions.
+- Specifying return value type is compulsory for functions.
 Failing so will result in compile time error `Type required for extern classes and interfaces`

 ```haxe
 package ;